 - Fire Alarm Systems

 - Parking Areas

 - Portable Classroom Reductions

 - Classroom Modernizations

 - Heating/Ventilation/Air Conditioning Systems

 - Roofing/Waterproofing

 - New Information Technology Systems

 - S.T.E.A.M.
 Centers

 - Site & Grounds Upgrades

+- Construction of New Schools

 The District has identified that investment in these areas is necessary in order to meet the needs of students.